 Excess ammonia is absorbed via the rumen wall and converted into urea in the liver, where it returns in the blood to the saliva or is excreted by the body.
 Urea toxicity comes from overfeeding urea to ruminants.
 Ingested urea is immediately degraded to ammonia in the rumen.

 When more ammonia than energy is available for building protein from the nitrogen supplied by urea, the excess ammonia is absorbed through the rumen wall.
 Toxicity occurs when the excess ammonia overwhelms the liver’s ability to detoxify it into urea.
 This can kill the animal.
 However, with sufficient energy, microbes use ammonia and amino acids to grow and reproduce.

 The rumen does not degrade the UIP component of feedstuffs.
 The UIP “bypasses” the rumen and makes its way from the omasum to the abomasum.
 In the abomasum, the ruminant uses UIP along with microorganisms washed out of the rumen as a protein source.
-Protein as a nutrient in ruminant diets is discussed in detail in Mississippi State University Extension Service Publication 2499 Protein in Beef Cattle Diets.
+Protein as a nutrient in ruminant diets is discussed in detail in Extension Publication 2499 Protein in Beef Cattle Diets.

 Importance of Ruminant Livestock